mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 ##### 54:42

 That's [egolessness](glossary#egolessness).
-Egolessness, based on the spirit of throwing away, offering yourself into [zazen](glossary#zazen), is based on the help of [samadhi](glossary#samadhi).
-Only you can throw [yourself] away into zazen; at that time, you cannot do it without samadhi: one-pointedness.
+Egolessness, based on the spirit of throwing [yourself] away, offering yourself into [zazen](glossary#zazen), is based on the help of [samadhi](glossary#samadhi) (one-pointedness).
+Only you can throw [yourself] away into zazen; you cannot do it without samadhi.
 If you want to practice samadhi, one-pointedness, you have to arrange circumstances.
 Cease all affairs, and all involvements.
-There is no chance to involve in some of the cars, and trees, birds, whatever.
+There is no chance to involve in the sound of the cars, and trees, birds, whatever.
 Throw away everything, and then you can really focus on just one object.
 This is samadhi.
-If you practice samadhi, if you are right in the middle of samadhi, very naturally there is practice of egolessness, because you can offer yourself to zazen.
+If you practice samadhi, if you are right in the middle of samadhi, very naturally there is the practice of egolessness, because you can offer yourself to zazen.

-So, [it’s a] very simple task.
+So, [it’s a] very simple practice.
 And then, at that time, if you offer yourself, and then after that if there is no design on becoming a [Buddha](glossary#buddha), or expecting a reward, et cetera ... at that time, this practice is exactly to manifest the original nature of the Buddha: existence.

 ##### 56:36

-So, there are three important [points]:  [samadhi](glossary#samadhi), and [egolessness](glossary#egolessness), and no design on becoming [Buddha](glossary#buddha), no design of expecting reward.
+So, there are three important [points]:  [samadhi](glossary#samadhi), [egolessness](glossary#egolessness), and no design on becoming [Buddha](glossary#buddha), no design of expecting reward.
 [Those] three points are very important.

-[Egolessness](glossary#egolessness): that property, that is to regulate the mind.
+[Egolessness](glossary#egolessness): that practice is to regulate the mind.
 How to regulate the mind?
-Well, egolessness.
-How to practice?
 Egolessness.
+How to practice egolessness?
 Throw yourself away; in other words, offer yourself into [zazen](glossary#zazen).
 How can you do that?
 By the help of  [samadhi](glossary#samadhi), one-pointedness.
 With wholeheartedness, you can do it, very naturally.

 If you really want to accomplish one thing which you want to do, you have to cut off involvement in all affairs.
 In other words, make arrangement.
 The young kids are listening to the radio and also studying and also trying to accomplish one thing.
 It seems to be good, but it's not the real achievement [or] accomplishment of doing one thing that you want to do.
 So if you really want to accomplish one thing with your wholeheartedness, it is very natural that you keep away, you make arrangement of circumstances.